 j.
 Any time an employee returns to duty from a lost-time status, whether to light duty, alternate duty, or full duty, a DWC-6, Supplemental Report of Injury, must be completed and sent to the TTUS ORM.

 k.
 The employee shall be required to provide the department a medical report from the attending physician following each physician's visit, but not less than every 30 days, throughout the duration of relevant medical restriction.
-At the end of light or alternate duty, the employee must return to regular duty, seek reassignment to a position that meets that employee's capabilities, or be placed on disability leave in accordance with OP 70.32, Family and Medical Leave and Parental Leave, and this OP.
+At the end of light or alternate duty, the employee must return to regular duty, seek reassignment to a position that meets that employee's capabilities, or be placed on leave in accordance with TTU System Regulation 07.12, Employee Leave, and this OP.
 Departments should consult with Human Resources for details regarding employment status.

 4. Right to Change Policy